anima-wg/anima-brski-prm/draft-ietf-anima-brski-prm.md

 The Content-Type header of PER is: `application/jose+json`.

 This is a deviation from the Content-Type header values used in {{RFC7030}} and results in additional processing at the domain registrar (as EST server).
-Note, the registrar is already aware that the bootstrapping is performed in a pledge-responder-mode due to the use of the LDevID(RegAgt) certificate for TLS and the provided PVR as JSON-in-JWS object.
+Note, the registrar is already aware that the bootstrapping is performed in a pledge-responder-mode due to the use of the EE (RegAgt) certificate for TLS and the provided PVR as JSON-in-JWS object.

 * If the registrar receives a PER with Content-Type header: `application/jose+json`, it MUST verify the wrapping signature using the certificate indicated in the JOSE header.